gabzn/gabzn/README.md

 ## I am pursuing my Master of Engineering degree in Computer Science at Cornell University.

-- 🔭 I am currently interning at Fordham University as a graduate researcher.
+- 🔭 I am actively looking for SWE position starting in summer 2024.
 - 🌱 I have experiences in both data science and software development.
 - 👯 I’m also open to collaborate with others for any projects.